-there is a very special place in South Goa, an old temple by an ancient pond that keeps exhaling tiny silverwhite bubbles. on April 1st, i paid the temple a visit, sat on the sunwarmed stones by the water, and step by step i waded in.
+there is a very special place in South Goa, an old temple by an ancient pond that keeps exhaling tiny silverwhite bubbles. on April 1st, i paid the temple a visit, sat on her sunwarmed stones and step by step, waded in.

-that evening, as i was walking on the seafront, suddenly the beach was on fire. as i got closer, i saw that at the very edge of the water there was a funeral pyre.
+that evening, i was walking on the seafront, when suddenly the beach was on fire : at the water’s singing edge, stood a funeral pyre.

-a fisherman was dead, and all the men from his village were gathered round the flames, waiting. some were quiet, some were drunk, some were very drunk. i was welcome to join in, as long as i did not take any photos.
+a fisherman had died, and all the men from his village were gathered round the flames, waiting. some were quiet, some were drunk, some were very drunk. i was welcome to join in, as long as i did not take any photographs.

-later, once the fire had hushed over, they would take the ashes into the sea. back to the waters that had known this fisherman all his life, fed him and provided him with an income.
+later, once the fire had hushed over, the men would take the ashes into the sea. back to the waters that had known this fisherman all his life, fed him and provided him with an income.

-i left when the fire were still smoking high into the night sky.
+i left when the flames were still smoking high into the night sky.

-i thought of my mother’s cremation service, and how i would have loved for her to be cremated this way, freely and upheld by the breath of the sea and the quiet of the sky. instead, it was all very efficient and very impersonal- at the Pere-Lachaise, in Paris.
+i thought of my mother’s cremation service, and how i would have wanted her to go this way, free and upheld by the breath of the sea and the quiet of the sky. instead, it was all very efficient and very impersonal- at the Pere-Lachaise, in Paris.

-i decided to stop at a little restaurant at the end of the beach, where, 3 years ago, my mother and i had sat, bickered, dined: a few weeks back, she had been told she had a tumour in her liver.
+i decided to stop at a little restaurant at the end of the beach, where, 3 years ago, my mother and i had sat, bickered, & dined: a few weeks back, she had found out her liver was tumoured.

 and then the memory quietened down and the wave of grief that surged in its wake also passed. i left. grateful for the old temple and the ancient pond, and the fishermen who welcomed me in their elemental, human grieving on the edge of the sea.